lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

     :name: portal-105-1-1
     :alt: The Results tab after a query has been executed.

-    Figure 1: The results of the query above, which defaults to a screens split three ways:
+    Figure 1: The results of the query above, which defaults to the screen split three ways:
 * an image associated with the first entry in the tabular data below at upper left,
 * default plot at upper right (corresponding to the first two columns in the table,
 * the tabular data below, with entries corresponding to individual images.